ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Day, at the Grand Theater at 2:00
-o&#x27;clock in the afternoon, after the
-monster parade.
-The other speaker
-will be Rev. Lester P. Warford, pas­
-tor of the Presbyterian church.
 /&#x27;Negroes and Dogs Not Allowed&quot;
 (From the Nashville Clarion)
 Down in Houston, Texas axe some